 Follow up actions and rule explanations are documented in the Falco playbooks section in the incident response directory.

-Once the incident has been declared, the incident manager must coordinate the work required to:
+Once the incident has been declared, the incident lead must coordinate the work required as described above.

-The incident manager is not expected to carry out all of this work themselves – they should bring in relevant team members as required.
+The incident lead is not expected to carry out all of this work themselves – they should bring in relevant team members as required.

 - Either use the #security-incidents private Slack channel or a Zoom call to coordinate dealing with the incident.